deconst/deconst-docs/developing/architecture.rst

 Strider is prepopulated with a build for the instance's control repository that preprocesses and submits site-wide assets to the content service, and automatically creates new content builds based on a list in a configuration file.

-The asset preparer process and any content build preparer processes are run in isolated Docker containers, sharing a workspace with Strider by a data volume container.
+The asset preparer, content preparer, and submitter processes are run in isolated Docker containers, sharing a workspace with Strider by a data volume container.

 Components
 ----------